The Poetry of Pain

 Lamentations

-The book of Lamentations explores a time of great pain for the people of Israel, a time when death surrounded.
+The book of Lamentations explores a time of great pain for the people of Israel, a time when death surrounded them.
 The Israelites deeply feel the effects of their willful abandonment of the covenant with God.
 Even though they can acknowledge their own culpability in the events, they still wonder at the extent of the pain and how God can allow such events in their lives.

 Lamentations is written with the events that led to the exile still in living memory.
 The poet(s) vividly recall the Babylonian siege, the starvation, the death, the destruction of the temple, and the deportation.[1]
 The poet(s) could be writing from devastated Jerusalem or from a location far from God’s promised inheritance.
 Either way, the ache of life is clearly expressed through the artistic manipulation of words.
 In this ache, the poet struggles through confession, doubt, anger, brokenness, hope, and hopelessness.
 The ache does not find resolution.
-Ultimately, the ache does not find firm foundation.
+Ultimately, the ache does not find a firm foundation.
 The careful and artistic words leave people in the midst of pain.
-Their exile and suffering do not come to an end.
+Their exile and suffering do not end.

-While we cannot determine the reasons behind this literary choice by the poet(s), we can consider what such a pattern might say in regards to grief.
+The poets use the acrostic form to reveal something about grief.
 First, as already inferred, the structure brings a certain order as the process of pain is explored.[3]
-This ordered presentation might present the reader and hearer with a sense of peace in the midst of the pain.
+This ordered presentation might present the reader and hearer with a sense of peace amid pain.
 Even as we experience the hurt of life, God offers order in the chaos and the promise of shalom.
-This ordered thought finds greater emphasis in chapter 3 through the triplicate reinforcement present in the text.
-This chapter stands at the center of the text.
+Chapter 3 further emphasizes this through the triplicate acrostic.
+This chapter stands at the center of the poetry.
 This central location is of particular importance in most Hebrew literature.
-Often the center of the text serves as the central theme, the focus around which the rest of the text finds meaning.
-As we will discover, the words of this central poem emphasize hoping in the Lord and His character.
-Therefore, the greater use of the acrostic pattern more strongly emphasizes the peace and order that God brings in the midst of the very real pain of life.
+Often, the center of the text serves as the central theme, the focus around which the rest of the text finds meaning.
+The words of this central poem emphasize hope in the Lord and his character.
+Therefore, the greater use of the acrostic pattern more strongly emphasizes the peace and order that God brings amid the very real pain of life.

 Secondly, the acrostic form emphasizes the alphabet as a product of a civilization that could otherwise be viewed as fallen.[4]
-The Hebrew people, both those from the northern kingdom of Israel and the southern kingdom of Judah, have affectively lost their civilization.
-Emphasizing the Hebrew alphabet within this poetry of pain reminds the readers and listeners that they are a product of a particular culture.
+The Hebrew people, both those from the northern kingdom of Israel and the southern kingdom of Judah, have effectively lost their civilization.
+Emphasizing the Hebrew alphabet in this poetry of pain reminds readers and listeners that they are a product of a particular culture.
 That culture finds its foundation in its relationship with the one true God and the covenant promise of that God.
-Through that very covenant God established a morality for living and expectations for relationship growth between the people of Israel and Himself.
-This reminder of the culture, which seems in danger, might allow the people to find comfort in the midst of the pain.
-The loss of the alphabet in chapter 5 might emphasize how desperate the people are to maintain their culture through God and the blessings of God’s covenant.
-The prayer in chapter 5 begs for restoration as the people feel more and more distant from God.
+Through that very covenant, God established a morality for living and expectations for relational growth between the people of Israel and himself.
+This reminder of the culture, which seems in danger, allows people to find comfort amid the pain.
+The loss of the alphabet in chapter 5 emphasizes how desperate the people are to maintain their culture through God and the blessings of God’s covenant.
+The prayer in chapter 5 begs for restoration as the people feel increasing distance from God.

 Third, the acrostic pattern symbolizes fullness or completeness.[5]
 The fullness of grief finds expression through the poetry of Lamentations.
 Along with the poet, we experience sorrow, remorse, confession, brokenness, loss, and desperation.
 This poem offers a complete picture of the pain experienced by the exilic community.
 Thus, it can also help all those who follow God find a voice for their pain.
-In addition, the fullness of God’s presence in the midst of grief and pain finds expression through the inclusion of these poems in Scripture.
-We can rest, knowing that God is completely involved in all areas of life, including our grief, even the grief that is self-inflicted.
+In addition, the fullness of God’s presence amid grief and pain finds expression through the inclusion of these poems in Scripture.
+We can rest and know that God fully involves himself in all areas of life, including our grief, even the grief that is self-inflicted.

-Prayer: Ever present God, even in our rebellion you step into our pain and our world offering your words and actions of comfort.
+Prayer: Ever-present God, even in our rebellion, you step into our pain and our world, offering your words and actions of comfort.
 Your scriptures continually inspire, helping us scream out and sort through our suffering.
 You offer peace in the chaos.
-Please help the words of these poems echo through our souls, helping us understand our pain, culpability, need for confession and the gift of reconciliation.
+Please help the words of these poems echo through our souls, helping us understand our pain, culpability, need for confession, and the gift of reconciliation.
 Draw us ever deeper into your comforting presence.
 In the name of your incarnated son, Jesus Christ, we pray, Amen!

-[2] Rod Pagett, ed., The Teachers and Writers Handbook of Poetic Forms.
+[2] Rod Pagett, ed.
+The Teachers and Writers Handbook of Poetic Forms.
 (New York: Teachers and Writers Collaborative, 1987), 5.

 [3] J. Andrew Dearman, The NIV Application Commentary: Jeremiah/Lamentations.
 (Grand Rapids: Zondervan, 2002), 335.